Cranberry Orange Relish with Toasted Walnuts and Coconut

 Here’s hoping you had a lovely Thanksgiving along with the blessings of sharing a wonderful meal and happy times with family and friends.

-This year, since we had 18 guests, I roasted both at the same time using my next door neighbors oven for the extra turkey.
-Following the meal then, guests were provided with take-out size aluminum tins to fill to their hearts content, including all those specialties missed as leftovers when you aren’t the one hosting the occasion.
+This year, since we had 18 guests, I roasted both turkeys at the same time using my next door neighbors oven for the extra turkey.
+Following the meal then, guests were provided with their take-out size aluminum tins to fill to their hearts content, including all those specialties missed as leftovers when you aren’t the one hosting the occasion.